pwborthwick/harpy-gu/README.md

 **phf.rESP** - restrained Electrostatic Potentials. point distribution on spherical surface by Connolly, Fibonacci, Saff & Kuijlaars and Thomson. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Constrained, restrained and carbon group refinement.

 **phf.tdhf** - time-dependent Hartree-Fock.
 Transition properties - electric and magnetic dipoles in length and velcity gauges.
-Oscillator &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;strengths.
+Oscillator &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;and rotatary strengths.
+Optical properties OPA and ECD.
 Real-time TDHF using Magnus (2) propogator.

 <ins>**Example Scripts**</ins>

-There are a number (19) of examples of using the modules in *harpy-gu*, the files are heavily annotated and togther with the source should give a good idea of how to get results from the code.
+There are a number (21) of examples of using the modules in *harpy-gu*, the files are heavily annotated and togther with the source should give a good idea of how to get results from the code.
 Where possible the code has been checked against either PySCF or Psi4 for accuracy.
 I hope there is something useful here for people building their own code (even if it's how not to code it!)